UN-OCHA/common_design/README.md

 we can generate screenshots from lists of URLs (including authenticated user pages), of multiple viewport dimensions, and capture keypress, hover and click actions.

-Depending on the project, we run tests via TravisCI.
+Depending on the project, we run tests via [Travis CI](https://travis-ci.org/).
 For the [common-design-site repo](https://github.com/UN-OCHA/common-design-site/blob/develop/.travis.yml#L45) we run PHP lint and Drupal coding standards checks, and compile the theme's sass files.
 These are common among most projects.
 Additionally, we install Drupal, import the config, import a database of sample data and run a web server so we can then